U-Abhishek/Region-Proposal-For-Traffic-Sign-Detection/README.md

-# Region Proposal For Traffic Sign Detedtion
+# Region Proposal For Traffic Sign Detection
 Traffic sign recognition has multiple real-world applications, such as driver safety monitoring and decision-making in self-driving cars.
 The key function of these comuputer